 Compliance Personnel, Auditors, Officers, and Directors Can Obtain SEC Whistleblower Awards

 Compliance personnel, including internal auditors, external auditors, officers, and directors, may incorrectly assume that they are not eligible for awards under the SEC Whistleblower Program.
 Under certain circumstances, however, compliance and ethics personnel can be eligible for SEC whistleblower awards.
-Since 2012, the SEC has issued more than $700 million in awards to whistleblowers.
+Since 2012, the SEC has issued more than $1.3 billion in awards to whistleblowers, including awards to compliance officers.

-Our leading whistleblower lawyers have represented senior compliance officials, including compliance officers, at public companies and large financial institutions.
-Call us today at 202-262-8959 for a free, confidential consultation.
+Our leading whistleblower lawyers have represented senior compliance officials, including CCOs, in a wide range of industries, including financial services, pharmaceutical, software, and energy.
+Contact us today at 202-262-8959 for a free, confidential consultation.

 Click here to read reviews and testimonials from former clients.
 For more information about protections for SEC whistleblowers, see our FAQ: anti-retaliation protections for SEC whistleblowers under the Dodd-Frank Act and Sarbanes-Oxley Act.